dmhd6219/crossword-generation/README.md

 ### Report
 Your report should deeply describe chosen EA algorithm, its flow, fitness function, specifics of variation operators and EA parameters in plain English.
-Statistics demonstrating the average and maximum population fitness should be provided.
+Statistics demonstrating the average and maximum population fitness at final generations for each number of input words should be provided.
 This has to be supported by generated plots.
+It means that for Xaxis you should have number of input words and for Y-axis average for max/avg fitness on last generations among all tests.
 You are supposed to use your own 100 tests to provide statistics.

 ### Evaluation
 In the root with your code expect *inputs* directory with *M* inputs (*input1.txt* …